Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: System Model

 \section{System Model}

 We consider $K$ drones broadcasting ADS-B packets through their transponders to the \ac{gs}\footnote{The \ac{gs} can be a simple \ac{sdr} receiver.
 Number of drones/aircrafts, $K$, can be determined by employing model-order selection techniques \cite{shi2007adaptive,mohammadkarimi2017number} prior to joint ranging and \ac{po} estimation. } and also directly to other flying drones/aircrafts.
 Typical scenarios for signal reception at the \ac{gs} and the flying drone are shown in Fig.~\ref{fig:figures2}.
-The packets are transmitted at $1090$ Mhz and use \ac{ppm} at a rate of $1$ Mbit per second.
-A mode S ADS-B packet consists of a preamble followed by a data block as shown in Fig.~\ref{Fig_2}.
-The preamble is used to synchronize transmission timing between the drones and the receiver.
-In the data field, the first 5 bits are used to indicate the type of data since an ADS-B system does not carry all the necessary and critical information, such as speed, location, altitude and so on in a single packet.
+The packets are transmitted at $1090$ MHz and use \ac{ppm} at a rate of $1$ Mbit per second.

-The next 3-bit capability field serves as an additional identifier.
-The subsequent $24$ bits in the data block represent the International Civil Aviation Organization (ICAO) code, which can uniquely identify one drone/aircraft.
-We use the ICAO code to classify the information from different drones.
-ADS-B adds flight state information into the next 56-bit data field.
-The last field is a $24$-bit parity check for receivers to validate the correctness of the received packets.

 It is assumed that the drones/aircrafts asynchronously broadcast their ADS-B packets every $T_{\rm P}$ seconds.
 We consider an observation window of length $T_{\rm{w}}=T_{\rm P}$ for parameter estimation at the receiver (Fig.~\ref{fig:first}).
 To make the joint ranging and \ac{po} estimation independent of the arrival time of the ADS-B packets at the receiver, we approximate the received samples in the observation interval by an \ac{iid} complex random variable as it will be explained in Section \ref{sec_III}.
-Hence, without loss of generality, we can consider the ADS-B packet reception in Fig.~\ref{fig:second} to simplify the derivation of the joint range and \ac{po} estimator.
+Hence, without loss of generality, we can consider the ADS-B packet reception in Fig.~\ref{fig:second} to simplify modeling of the joint range and PO estimation.
 In this case, it is assumed that the ADS-B packet of the $k$th drone/aircraft with a packet length of $T_{\rm{A}}$ is received at the receiver with time delay $\tau_k \in [0, \tau_{\rm max}]$ in the timing reference of the receiver, where $\tau_k$ is unknown and random in each observation window of length $T_{\rm{w}}=T_{\rm P}$, and $\tau_{\rm max}=T_{\rm P}-T_{\rm A}$ is the maximum time delay of a packet.